 J. Other Laws and District Policies

-1. Smoking or Use of Tobacco Products – The use or possession of tobacco products or paraphernalia, e-cigarettes/vapor products by students in school buildings, on school property, or in vehicles owned or operated by the District or at school sponsored events is prohibited.
+1. Smoking or Use of Tobacco Products – The use or possession of tobacco products or paraphernalia, e-cigarettes/vapor instruments and/or products by students in school buildings, on school property, or in vehicles owned or operated by the District or at school sponsored events is prohibited.
 Violations of the Code of Conduct with respect to tobacco/e- cigarettes/vapor products use will result in parent notification and referral to the school counselor, and may include additional education in the risks and health effects of tobacco/e-cigarettes/vapor products use.
 Specific consequences are detailed in Appendix E.

 2. Sweets Law – New York State Education Law, Section 915, “Prohibiting the sale of certain sweetened foods,” provides as follows: